How Do You Market Your Books?

 Think of your author website as the center of your marketing.
 Keep it simple and don’t let anyone talk you into more functionality than you need to get started.
 You can always expand it later.
 For now, give potential readers a place to buy your books and get to know you better. 😸

 Aviva Gittle Publishing offers great stories for children in English and Spanish, including the Kitten and Friends / Gatito y amigos series.
-Aviva’s website, www.GoToGittle.com shares the stories of authors, illustrators and others who create books and creative media for children.
+Aviva’s website, www.GoToGittle.com provides support to fellow indie children’s book authors through free children’s book reviews and helpful articles.

 Helpful Resources